rmarx/h2push-thedetails/post.md

 [soudersParallell]: https://www.stevesouders.com/blog/2008/03/20/roundup-on-parallel-connections/

 ---
-**Thanks to Colin Bendell and Maarten Wijnants for their help and feedback**
+**Thanks to Colin Bendell and Maarten Wijnants for their help and feedback.
+Thanks to all the people who have written and talked about this topic, allowing me to piece together this document.**

 *Custom figures were made with https://mscgen.js.org/, https://draw.io and https://cloudconvert.com/svg-to-png.*